witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

     $ sudo apt-get install xclip

-After less than a day in Ubuntu, I now fully understand how OS X not shipping with a package manager feels like a huge oversight from a developer perspective.
+After a few hours in Ubuntu, I fully understand how OS X not shipping with a package manager feels like a huge oversight from a developer perspective.
+Previously, it felt like a minor oversight having never used Linux from the command line.
 The Mac Homebrew slogan "The missing package manager for OS X" now feels fully deserved after using ```apt-get``` which is standard to Debian-based Linux distributions.

 ### Rearrange the dock

 Once I figured out that the shortcut ```cmd``` + ```tab``` did, in fact, cycle through programs, albeit differently from OS X, I rearranged my dock to prioritize my dev tools for a faster workflow.
 The Mac ```cmd``` key and the Windows ```window``` key are known in Linux as the ```super``` key.
-The shortcut ```super``` + ```tab``` will cycle through programs in the dock to keep your fingers on the keyboard where they rock.
+The shortcut ```super``` + ```tab``` will cycle through programs in the dock - to keep your fingers on the keyboard, where they rock.

-To edit the order of programs in the dock, click and hold on an item in the dock to enable drag-and-drop it in the desired dock position.
-Drag and drop the icon where you would like it in the dock.
-I set up my dock based on my priorities.
+To edit the order of programs in the dock, click and hold on an item in the dock to enable drag-and-drop and move it to the desired dock position.
+I set up my dock based on my priorities being a browser, text editor, shell and files.

 ##### From the Top
 - Search - a seemingly immovable object